 CATACOMBS

-To start day 3 of this Paris itinerary, head to the Catacombs, a 1.5-kilometre underground tunnel containing the remains of 18th century Parisians.
+We started our 3rd day at the Catacombs, a 1.5-kilometre underground tunnel containing the remains of 18th-century Parisians.

-In what has become a true temple of equality, bones are piled head-high on either side of the tunnel in careful constructions and none of the remains are named.
+In what has become a true temple of equality, bones are piled head-high on either side of the tunnel in careful constructions.
+None of the remains are named.

 PANTHÉON

-Next, get the metro to Luxembourg and walk to the Panthéon.
-It was originally designed to be a church, but it is currently a mausoleum to honour French revolutionaries.
+It was originally designed to be a church, but it’s currently a mausoleum to honour French revolutionaries.

 Book: skip-the-line Panthéon tickets.